- What is an external component made of?

 - setup procedure of component (with a setup procedure of component identical to the one used for the applications).

-Example: this distribution mode is recommended if the component is intended to be sold or distributed on a large scale, with regular updates.
+Example: This distribution mode is recommended if the component is intended to be sold or distributed on a large scale, with regular updates.

-Direct use of the external component
+Direct use of component

 The component is created and used on the same computer.

-Simple distribution of external component
+Simple distribution of component